College of the North Atlantic

 Programs & Courses

 Rate this content

 Program Length: Two Years

 Start Date: September 2019

 The Environmental Industry is one of the fastest growing sectors of the economy.
 The industry needs a supply of skilled technical people to meet the challenges of the 21st century by reducing environmental pollution and maintaining the well-being of ecosystems.
-Students of the Environmental Engineering Technology Program will receive multidisciplinary training in chemical, biological, and soil science and apply these skills through engineering principles for the protection and improvement of public health and the environment, including air, water, land resources, and sustainable development.
+Students of the Environmental Engineering Technology program will receive multidisciplinary training in chemical, biological, and soil science and apply these skills using engineering principles for the protection and improvement of public health and the environment, including air, water, land resources, and sustainable development.